Federal Government Cybersecurity

 Complete CMMC preparation including gap analysis against all required practices, SSP development, POA&M creation, technical control implementation, employee training, and mock assessments.
 We prepare you to pass your C3PAO certification assessment on the first attempt.

-Full assessment against all 110 security requirements across 14 control families.
-We build your System Security Plan, document your Plan of Action & Milestones, calculate your SPRS score, and implement the technical and administrative controls needed for full compliance.
+Full assessment against all NIST 800-171 Revision 3 security requirements across 17 control families.
+For FedRAMP-bound organizations, we also map controls to NIST 800-53 baselines.
+We build your System Security Plan, calculate your SPRS score, and implement every technical and administrative control needed.

-We ensure your organization meets the Safeguarding Covered Defense Information clause including adequate security measures, rapid incident reporting within 72 hours, media preservation requirements, and contractor information system controls.
+We ensure your organization meets the Safeguarding Covered Defense Information clause including adequate security measures, rapid incident reporting within 72 hours via DIBNet, media preservation requirements, and full contractor information system controls.

 Comprehensive Federal Cybersecurity Services